rl-institut/multi-vector-simulator/docs/model/components.rst

 Thermal energy storage
 ======================

-Thermal energy storages of the type sensible heat storage (SHS) are modelled as *GenericStorage* like described above.
+Thermal energy storages of the type sensible heat storage (SHS) are modelled as :code:`GenericStorage` like described above.
 The implementation of a specific type of SHS, the stratified thermal energy storage, is described in section :ref:`stratified_tes`.
 The modelling of latent-heat (or Phase-change) and chemical storages have not been tested with MVS, but might be achieved by precalculations.

 .. _stratified_tes: